Rutgers Global Health Institute Student Council

 Each member serves on the council for up to two years, and new students will be invited to join each fall.
-The council’s leadership, which is still being determined, will include two co-presidents and 10 committee co-chairs—two for each of the following five committees:
+The council’s leadership includes two co-presidents and 10 committee co-chairs—two for each of the following five committees:

 Career Pathway Awareness—to make information and involvement opportunities related to career pathways in global health more accessible to Rutgers students.

 Global Health Education—to represent student needs in global health education.
 Committee members may advocate for global health courses in various degree programs and identify avenues for global health exposure in fields beyond the clinical and public health realms (e.g., business, engineering).

 Impact Case Competition—to work with institute staff and core faculty to establish an interdisciplinary impact case competition.
 Through this case competition, Rutgers students will develop, and potentially implement, solutions to real-life health challenges.
 (The first impact case competition is expected to be held in spring 2021.)

 Rutgers Alumni Engagement—to connect with Rutgers alumni working in global health and related fields.

 Student Organization Collaboration—to foster collaboration among student organizations to spread awareness about global health throughout Rutgers.

 A call for nominations for next year’s council will be announced in the fall of 2020.
 Students with a strong interest in global health will be encouraged to nominate themselves at that time.